ifeoma85/locale/README.md

 ## Requirements
 1. User should be able to register
-2. User should be able to login with ApiKey
+2. User should be able to login with the registered credentials.
-3
+3. User should get ApiKey once login is successful.
-4. User should be able to search for informations about state
+4. User should be able to search for informations about states in Nigeria
-5. Users should be able to search for Local Government Areas(LGAs)
+5. Users should be able to search for Local Government Areas(LGAs) in each state in Nigeria
-6. Users should be able to get information on regions and States in each region
+6. Users should be able to get information on regions and States in each region.
 7. Test application
 ---
 ## Setup